Is your refrigerator freezing everything, and you have no clue why?

 Don’t worry – you’re not alone.
-I’ve been there too.
+Every day, thousands of homeowners go through the same problem and are left nothing short of confused.
 Thankfully, the fixes for a frozen refrigerator can be quite simple.

-If your fridge keeps freezing everything, try turning the thermostat right down, de-icing the drainage hole, checking the door gasket, cleaning the evaporator coils, and making sure the fridge has at least 2 inches of on all sides and is level.
+If your fridge keeps freezing everything, try turning the thermostat right down, de-icing the drainage hole, checking the door gasket, cleaning the evaporator coils, and ensuring the fridge has at least 2 inches of breathing room on all sides and is level.

 Fixing A Fridge That Freezes Everything

 There are many reasons why your refrigerator is freezing your food.
 To get to the bottom of the issue, knowing the main causes and solutions is critical.
 Here’s what I check first.

 I find that the most common thing that causes a fridge to keep freezing everything is drainage clogging.

 At the base of every fridge’s interior is often a drainage hole for any water or condensation to collect and pass out of the fridge.
 The drainage hole can often get frozen if the fridge is cold enough and has a freezer component beneath it.

 Once frozen, additional water will also begin to freeze and eventually lower the temperature of the whole fridge.
 To fix a frozen drain pipe, you can try pouring some warm water onto the drainage hole to try and melt the blockage.
 However, the best fix is turning the fridge off entirely long enough for everything to melt.